woheller69/solxpect/README.md

 Enter the dependence of the cell power on temperature, usually in the range of -0.4%/K. Cell temperature is estimated from ambient temperature and total irradiance.

 #### Cell area [m<sup>2</sup>]
-Enter the size of your solar panel.
+Enter the size of your solar panels (total of all cells).

 #### Diffuse radiation efficiency  [%]
 Specify the efficiency of your solar power plant for diffuse radiation.
 When pointing up, it should be around 100%, but when pointing towards the horizon, it may be 50% or less, depending on the environment.